Boat Maintenance Guide: Flounder Gigging & Bowfishing Boats

 Regular boat maintenance is key to stress free flounder gigging and bowfishing trips.
-The purpose of this boat maintenance guide is to discuss some key tips that should be considered both during the off-season and during the height of flounder gigging and bowfishing.
+The purpose of this fishing boat maintenance guide is to discuss some key tips that should be considered both during the off-season and during the height of flounder gigging and bowfishing.

-Take this boat maintenance guide seriously and follow it closely and it will make life easier; whether you're taking care of a saltwater flounder gigging boat or a freshwater bowfishing boat.
+Take this fishing boat maintenance guide seriously and follow it closely and it will make life easier; whether you're taking care of a saltwater flounder gigging boat or a freshwater bowfishing boat.

 Boat Maintenance Guide

 Corrosion is an electrical process that commonly occurs as a result of two metals coming in contact in water.
 In theory, the two metals become a battery and have an electrical current flowing between them.

 The electrons that make up the current are supplied by one of the metals giving up bits of itself, in the form of metal ions, to the water.
 Sometimes you can physically see this and the metal will look like an Alka Seltzer tablet in the water, dissolving away.
 Most times, however, this is a slow process that occurs over long periods of time.